How To Evaluate an Electric Servo Press

 Since Promess introduced its first electric servo-controlled press system in 1991, the success of this technology in intelligent assembly and test systems has spawned a number of competitive products in the market.
 When there was only one product to consider, the choice was easy.
 Today, it is a bit more complicated.

-There are three basic aspects to consider when evaluating the true value of a servo press system in any manufacturing application: mechanics, controls/software, and support.
+There are three basic aspects to consider when evaluating the true value of an electric servo press system in any manufacturing application: mechanics, controls/software, and support.
 Here are some of the things to look for in each category.

 The system needs to be robust enough to survive in the production environment and there are some specific component characteristics that are critical to ensure this happens.